-The polar bear is found in the Arctic in Canada, Alaska, Greenland, Russia, and Norway.
-These bears are one of the most beloved bear species in the world.
+The polar bear is found in the Arctic regions in Canada, Alaska, Greenland, Russia, and Norway.
+These bears are 1 of the most beloved bear species in the world.
 However, they are under serious threat from climate change, which has caused their sea ice habitat to shrink to critically dangerous levels.
 Their environment is also under threat from the oil industry as they begin to eye, more and more, the polar regions.
 Polar bears are listed as “Vulnerable” by the IUCN.
-Read more and learn all about these majestic and fearsome apex predators of the north.

 First the Stats…